Grading, Grade Appeals, Honors & Graduation

-- The expected period of study required of students who enter as freshmen is a minimum of four years.
+- The expected period of study for students who enter as freshmen is a minimum of four years.

 - Generally, undergraduates who are in continuous enrollment at GCU, but do not graduate within the normal four-year time frame, must meet the requirements for graduation as published in the catalog in effect at the time of enrollment at the university or in the program.
 Exceptions to this policy include students enrolled in a certification or licensure program that changes due to state regulation or accrediting body requirements.